phalcon-orphanage/docs/en/di.md

 To improve flexibility, we could create the database connection outside the component, and set it in the `InvoiceComponent` using a setter.
 Using this approach, we can _inject_ the database connection to any component that requires it, using the setter.
 Again this is a perfectly valid implementation but it does have some shortcomings.
 We will need for instance to construct the database connection every time we need to use any of our components that require database connectivity.

-In order to centralize this funtionality, we can implement a global registry pattern and store the conenction object there.
+In order to centralize this functionality, we can implement a global registry pattern and store the connection object there.
 After that we can reuse it wherever we need to.

 ```php
 <?php